 The purpose of telemedicine solutions is to make healthcare delivery more effective.
 Healthcare providers waste a lot of time on calling in prescription orders to pharmacies.
 That’s why telemedicine software should have an e-prescribe feature.
 This lets a doctor submit a prescription electronically, without having to call the pharmacy.

-Hopefully we’ve made your choice easier!
+Hopefully we’ve stressed the benefits of telemedicine and helped make your choice easier!